Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 set SpiderShares true
 ```

-Smbmap or metasploit can be used to download, upload or delete a file:
+`smbmap` or `metasploit` can be used to download, upload or delete a file:

 ```
 smbmap [-d DOMAIN] [-u USERNAME] [-p PASSWORD/HASH] --download/--upload/--delete <PATH> (-H HOST | --host-file FILE)